Hungry Ghost Month in Malaysia

 Conclusion

-The Hungry Ghost Month in Malaysia takes place yearly during August and September, and this is when you will see people doing offerings by the roadside and even at temples.
+Hungry Ghost Month in Malaysia takes place yearly during August and September.
+During this time, people make offerings by the roadside and even at temples.

-In general, during this month, we should protect ourselves by avoiding all of the above mentioned and cleansing our space or ourselves.
+In general, during this month, we should protect ourselves by avoiding all the abovementioned issues and cleansing our space.
 This is easily done by burning palo santo, white sage or even frankincense resin.

 error: Content is protected !!